 You have likely seen the signs around town — “Neighborhoods are for Neighbors, Not Vacation Rentals.”
 This phrase has become the mantra of “Save San Diego Neighborhoods,” the lead organization pushing back against San Diego’s rapidly expanding short term rental market.
 Save San Diego is an organization fighting to stop the “illegal conversion of San Diego homes to short-term vacation rentals.”
-In doing so, Save San Diego has been pushing the San Diego City Council to impose significant regulations with respect to short-term rentals.
+In doing so, Save San Diego has been pushing the San Diego City Council to impose significant regulations with respect to short-term rentals such as Airbnb.

 Mounting such a fight, however, has not come without its challenges.
 The primary group pushing back against Save San Diego to try and keep San Diego’s short-term rental market alive and thriving is “Share San Diego,” a coalition of San Diegans in support of short-term rentals.
 Naturally, Share San Diego is strongly supported by short-term rental companies, such as Airbnb and HomeAway.
 Short-term rental units generate nearly $300 million annually for San Diego homeowners and an additional $200 million for the surrounding businesses.
 For perspective, the San Diego Padres—San Diego’s only professional sports franchise—generated only $266 million in total revenue for all of 2017.
 Obviously, there is a lot at stake when trying to regulate an industry of this size.